-4.1.
-The background and context of local pastoral ministry
+- 4.2.
+The background and context of local pastoral ministry - 4.2.1.

-4.1.1.
 Within the Methodist Church there has been a growing number of people being appointed to carry out particular pastoral and leadership responsibilities in local church, circuit, pioneering and specific language or cultural group contexts.
 The Connexional Team has developed resources for supporting and developing Local Lay-Pastors, and there have been persistent requests for a greater recognition of this ministry and some form of authorisation for those in such roles.
 At the same time, such appointments have sometimes prompted questions and concerns about how the Church is exercising its ministry safely and with robust accountability for people in positions of responsibility and power, and about how these roles relate to other ministries in the life of the Church.
-Is the emergence of an increase in such roles a movement of the Spirit, or is it a response to a perceived problem (ie stretched resources and a shortage of ordained ministers)?
-Is the motivation for this further work part of the discernment of the Spirit, or is it felt necessary to address the bad practices and concerns that have also arisen in some cases?
-It is helpful to look at how these roles have developed.
+It is helpful to look at how these roles have re-developed. - 4.2.2.
+In 1996, the Revd Dr Nigel Collinson, then the President of the Conference, introduced the concept of 'a pastor for every church' to the Methodist Church.
+In an article in the Methodist Recorder, he concluded that "'a pastor for every church', coupled with the genius of the Methodist circuit and connexional system, [would] give us a base for our local churches to become effective."26 Although this vision never came to fruition, in the years that followed many Local Churches and Circuits established some form of this ministry. - 4.2.3.
+The General Secretary's Report to the 2011 Conference27 stated it was timely to revisit the issue of local pastoral ministry with some rigour and urgency.
+In response, the Ministries Committee carried out this work, establishing resources for supporting local ministry28 and defining those in such roles as: